Gregor Robertson (politician): Background

-His relations include grandfather Dr. Emile Therrien, a pioneering doctor, and Dr. Norman Bethune, his grandmother's cousin, a noted anti-fascist and Communist famous for battlefield medicine in the Spanish Civil War and the Second Sino-Japanese War.
+His relations include grandfather Emile Therrien, a pioneering doctor, and Norman Bethune, his grandmother's cousin, a noted anti-fascist and Communist famous for battlefield medicine in the Spanish Civil War and the Second Sino-Japanese War.

-He worked on a ranch as a cowboy in the Cariboo restored a wooden sailboat and sailed across the Pacific for 18 months, accompanied by his wife, Amy, whom he had met in Colorado.
-They settled in New Zealand, where he was attracted to, and began, farming as a trade.
+He worked on a ranch as a cowboy in the Cariboo restored a wooden sailboat and sailed across the Pacific for 18 months, accompanied by his then wife, Amy, whom he had met in Colorado.
+They settled in New Zealand, where he began farming as a trade.
 After turning 25, he returned to Canada, where he purchased land in Glen Valley near Fort Langley, and made his living as a farmer there.

-Robertson went on to co-found Happy Planet, a Vancouver-based company that produces and markets organic fruit and vegetable beverages and soups.
+Robertson later went on to co-found Happy Planet, a Vancouver-based company that produces and markets organic fruit and vegetable beverages and soups.
 He was named one of Canada's "Top 40 under 40" by The Globe and Mail.
-He was also a Tides Canada director from 2002 until 2004, when he entered politics with the provincial New Democratic Party.
+He was also a Tides Canada (public foundation) director from 2002 until 2004, when he entered politics with the provincial New Democratic Party.

-He was elected to the Legislative Assembly in the 2005 election as a member of the British Columbia New Democratic Party having defeated the trade union leader Judy Darcy in a high-profile battle for the party's nomination.
+He was elected to the BC Legislative Assembly in the 2005 election as a member of the British Columbia New Democratic Party having defeated the trade union leader Judy Darcy in a high-profile battle for the party's nomination.
 He then beat British Columbia Liberal Party's Virginia Greene in the general election.
-During his time as the MLA for Vancouver-Fairview, Robertson served as the Opposition Critic for Advanced Education, Small Business Critic and as the Co-Chair of the Caucus Climate Change Taskforce.
+During his time as the MLA for Vancouver-Fairview, Robertson served as the Opposition Critic for Advanced Education, Small Business Critic and as the co-chair of the Caucus Climate Change Taskforce.

-2008 mayoral campaign
+As of 2025, Robertson is a special envoy in the Coalition for High Ambition Multilevel Partnerships (CHAMP), as well as the global ambassador of Global Covenant of Mayors for Climate and Energy, the largest city alliance for climate leadership.

+Mayoral campaign and elections

 In February 2008, Robertson announced that he would run for Mayor of Vancouver.
 In June 2008, Robertson secured the Vision Vancouver party's nomination as its mayoral candidate, defeating Raymond Louie and Allan De Genova.
 Robertson soon announced his resignation from the Legislative Assembly effective July 15, 2008.
 His main rival was Peter Ladner of the Non-Partisan Association.

-In November 2008, Robertson came under scrutiny after reporters discovered that he had an unpaid transit infraction fine from the SkyTrain system.
-While the public generally appeared willing to accept his explanation that the original infraction was a mistake, he was criticized by some for attempting to spin his failure to pay into a politically positive statement.
-Robertson ultimately paid the $173 fine.

 He was elected by a solid margin in the 2008 municipal election.
 Seven of the ten seats on Vancouver City Council also went to Robertson's Vision Vancouver party.
 "It was a hard-fought campaign," he told supporters gathered at the Fairmont Hotel Vancouver, "but there is far more that unites us than divides us."

-Robertson's campaign received donations from at least two American supporters.
-Councilor Ellen Woodsworth, who ran as part of the coalition led by Robertson in the 2008 election, later called for a ban on foreign campaign donations such as those received by Robertson.

-Mayoral term
+Robertson secured a landslide victory in the 2011 municipal election.
+He defeated Suzanne Anton of NPA by a margin of 18,853 votes, while Vision Vancouver won seven of the ten seats on the Vancouver City Council.

+Robertson was re-elected to a third term in 2014, defeating Kirk LaPointe of NPA.

+In January 2018, Robertson announced that he would not seek re-election in the fall election.